 Image via Liverpool Echo News on Facebook

-6. Giant Centipede – nightmare with legs
+6. Giant Centipede – Nightmare with Legs

 A large brown centipede with orange legs and antennae crawls on a concrete surface, its segmented body clearly visible.